Jay-Nindu/neural-net-in-cxx/README.md

 ```math
 \text{ReLU}(x) = \text{max}(x, 0) = \frac{x + |x|}{2}
 ```
-which prevents any negative values from being passed forwards.
-ReLU activaions can potentially lead to dead neurons: neurons that will never fire due to learning large negative biases.
-Instead of returning 0 for a negative input $X$, leaky-Rely instead returns $\alpha X$ where $\alpha$ is some coefficient that we define.
+which prevents any negative values from being passed forward.
+ReLU activations can potentially lead to dead neurons: neurons that will never fire due to learning large negative biases.
+Instead of returning 0 for a negative input $X$, leaky-ReLU instead returns $\alpha X$ where $\alpha$ is some coefficient that we define.

 ![leakyRelu gradients](README_images/LeakyReluDesc.png)